ldante86/Pspell/README.md

 ## OUTPUT

-Only on a misspelling will anything be printed to stanard output.
+Only on a misspelling will anything be printed to standard output.
 Output is is the form of:

 ```
 on line: 308 'htat' not found